itsmechinmoy/Dartotsu/README.md

 </p>

 ## Disclaimer
-- The developer of this application is not liable for any misuse or legal issues arising from its use and is not affiliated with any content providers.
-This application hosts zero content.
+- Dartotsu is intended for tracking use only by default, does not host any content, and is created strictly for educational purposes.
-- Dartotsu does not condone piracy.
+- It does not support or promote piracy in any form.
-- This project is created strictly for educational purposes.
+- For legal concerns, users should contact the relevant content providers directly.

 ## Support Us
 <a href='https://buymeacoffee.com/aayush262' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi1.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>